collorg/halfORM/README.md

 ```
 []
 ```
 That's it!
-You've learn pretty much everything there is to know...
+You've learn pretty much everything there is to know to begin to use halfORM for testing purpose only (**THIS PROJECT IS STILL PRE-ALPHA**).
 ## Interested?
 Fork me on Github: https://github.com/collorg/halfORM